LSSU Scholarship Renewal Requirements

 - 3.20 or better after six semesters of study

 Board of Trustees**

-Board of Trustees Academic Excellence, Board of Trustees Recognition, Board of Trustees Ontario Scholarships, Board of Trustees Foreign Scholarships, Board of Trustees Transfer Scholarships LSSU Foundation Scholarships
+Board of Trustees Academic Excellence, Board of Trustees Honors, Board of Trustees Recognition, Board of Trustees Achievement Award, Board of Trustees Transfer Scholarships, and LSSU Foundation Scholarships:

 - 2.50 or better after two semesters of study